Characterizing FaaS Workflows on Public Clouds: The Good, the Bad and the Ugly: Discussions and Conclusions

 \subsection{Hardware Heterogeneity Plots for East USA and Central Europe}

-Fig.~\ref{fig:appendix-plot-1} provides additional plots here on the hardware heterogeneity and performance variability for different global data centers of Azure and AWS when running FaaS workflows.
+Fig.~\ref{fig:appendix-plot-1} provides additional plots here on the hardware heterogeneity and performance variability for different global regions of Azure and AWS when running FaaS workflows.
 This complements Fig.~\ref{fig:graph-img-wf-exec-times} in the main article and supports \ref{ta:func:variability-2}.

+In US East, AWS has 4 different CPU architectures for Lambda functions (Intel Xeon @ 2.5, 2.9 and 3GHz and AMD EPYC) while Azure has 3 Intel Xeon CPUs (E5-2673 v4 @ 2.3GHz, Platinum 8272CL @ 2.60GHz and Platinum 8171M @ 2.60GHz).
+In Central Europe, AWS has 3 Intel CPUs (Intel Xeon @ 2.5, 2.9 and 3GHz) while Azure runs only only 1 hardware type (AMD EPYC 7763).